[Onahama, Iwaki, Fukushima Prefecture] With the opening of the Onahama Marine Bridge, Onahama has regained its vitality

 • Facility name: Iwaki Marine Tower

-• Address: Inside Misaki Park, Iwaki City, Fukushima Prefecture
+• Address: Misaki Park, Iwaki City, Fukushima Prefecture

 • Phone number: 0246-53-2448 (Misaki Park Management Office)

-• Admission fee: General 330 yen, Junior high school and university students 220 yen, Elementary school students 170 yen
+• Admission fee: Adults 330 yen, Junior and senior high school students 220 yen, Elementary school students 170 yen

-• Closed: 3rd Tuesday of the month (the next day if it is a holiday)
+• Closed: Third Tuesday of every month (or the following day if that Tuesday falls on a public holiday)

 • Facility name: Misaki Shiomidai

-• Address: Inside Misaki Park, Iwaki City, Fukushima Prefecture
+• Address: Misaki Park, Iwaki City, Fukushima Prefecture

 • Phone number: 0246-53-2448 (Misaki Park Management Office)